This story has been updated. It was originally published on August 13, 2020.

 What if you want to send a file to a friend’s Android or Windows device?
 When you hit that Share button, you can pick a different option—such as an email or a file-syncing app like Dropbox—from the pop-up menu.
 However, these file-sharing methods require that you have the recipient’s contact information and that your phone or computer is connected to the internet.

 Let’s say you use Dropbox on your iPhone, for example.
-Choose a file you’d like to send to a friend, tap Share, and pick Dropbox from the menu.
-Next, choose a folder in your Dropbox, and the file will upload to that location.
-Finally, provide your friend’s email address, and they will receive an email containing a link that they must click to download the file.
+Choose a file you’d like to send to a friend, tap Share, and pick Dropbox from the menu (hit More if you don’t see it).
+Next, choose a folder in your Dropbox, hit Save, and the file will upload to that location.
+Finally, tap Copy Link and send that URL to your friend however you please.
+They must click to download the file.
 This process is not quite as simple as AirDrop, but it will still get the job done.

 Android has had several AirDrop-like options through the years, and the latest is called Nearby Share.
-Find it on devices running Android 6 or later by entering Settings, then navigating to Google, Device connections, and Nearby Share.
+Find it on devices running Android 6 or later by entering Settings, then navigating to Google, Devices & sharing, and Nearby Share.
 It should be on by default, but you can also enable it manually.
 Once it’s on, you’ll see Nearby Share as an option whenever you tap the Share button on your device (on Android, this button looks like a “less-than” sign).

-For Nearby Share to work, both the sender and recipient must have Nearby Share enabled, and the devices need to be held close together.
-The option to either Accept or Decline the share is always available to the recipient, so you can’t be forced to accept the transfer of something you don’t want or expect.
+For Nearby Share to work, both the sender and recipient must enable Nearby Share, and hold their devices close together.
+The option to either Accept or Decline the share is always available to the recipient, so Android will never force you to receive anything you don’t want or expect.

-Google says Nearby Share uses the best available protocol to transfer the file, choosing from Bluetooth, Bluetooth Low Energy, WebRTC, or peer-to-peer Wi-Fi, so the devices themselves don’t actually have to be online for the transfer to work—they are moving the files directly, device to device, without relying on another network.
+Google says Nearby Share uses the best available protocol for file transfers, choosing from Bluetooth, Bluetooth Low Energy, WebRTC, or peer-to-peer WiFi.
+That way, the devices don’t have to be online for the transfer to work, as they are moving the files directly, point to point, without relying on another network.

 When you tap that Share button in Android, other options will present themselves too.
 One of these is Bluetooth, which can transfer data quickly, device to device, potentially even if they’re several hundred feet apart.
 If you can’t use Nearby Share for whatever reason, Bluetooth is a useful alternative.

 To enable Bluetooth, enter Android Settings, go to Connected devices, and toggle Bluetooth on.
+You can also swipe down from the top of the screen to open the quick settings menu and then tap Bluetooth.
 Once it’s enabled, the Bluetooth icon will appear any time you want to share something.
 Tap it, and Android will list any nearby Bluetooth-enabled devices—both Android and Windows—to which you can send that website or file.
 The receiving device may have to confirm the pairing action, but after that, the file will transfer easily.

 For Windows devices, direct transfers are best done over a Bluetooth connection.
 Although you can share Windows data over Bluetooth with Windows and Android devices, Apple machines won’t accept a Bluetooth file transfer.
 If you want to make a Windows-to-Windows connection, you can use Near Share, which works much like Apple’s AirDrop.

 First, enable Bluetooth.
-On a Windows 10 machine, open the Start menu, click the cog icon to launch the main settings pane, then choose Devices, Bluetooth & other devices, and switch Bluetooth on.
+On a Windows machine, open the Start menu and click the cog icon to launch the main settings pane.
+For Windows 11, choose Bluetooth & devices; Windows 10 users should click Devices.
+From there, switch Bluetooth on.

 To actually share the file, you’ll have to connect the sending device to the receiving one.
-From the same Bluetooth & other devices screen, hit Add Bluetooth or other device, then select Bluetooth to search for another Bluetooth-enabled Windows or Android machine.
+From the same screen you used to turn Bluetooth on, hit Add device (Windows 11) or Add Bluetooth or other device (Windows 10), and select Bluetooth to search for another Bluetooth-enabled Windows or Android machine.
 When the device you’re looking for appears, tap or click it to connect.

-Now that your devices are successfully talking to each other, stay on the Bluetooth & other devices page and click Send or receive files via Bluetooth below the list of devices.
-Choose Send files, then the device you want to beam them to, and hit Next.
+Now that your devices are successfully talking to each other, stay on the Bluetooth settings page.
+Windows 11 users should click Devices, then scroll down to find and click on the Send or receive files via Bluetooth option.
+Windows 10 users will see this same option on the right-hand side of the Bluetooth settings page.
+From there, choose Send files, the device you want to beam them to, and hit Next.
 On the subsequent screen, click Browse to search through your files, tap the one you want, and select Next once more to confirm.

-Beyond Bluetooth, Windows has another method for moving your files wireless between two Microsoft devices, imaginatively called… Nearby Sharing.
-Like AirDrop, it combines Bluetooth and Wi-Fi to let you share files even without a web connection.
-To enable it, go to Settings, then System and Shared Experiences (this needs to be turned on for both of the Windows computers you’re using).
+Beyond Bluetooth, Windows has another method for moving your files wirelessly between two Microsoft devices, imaginatively called Nearby Sharing.
+Like AirDrop, it combines Bluetooth and WiFi to let you share files even without a web connection.
+To enable it, go to Settings, then System.
+Windows 11 users should click Nearby Sharing, while Windows 10 users will need to hit Shared experiences..

-When you’re ready to share a file, select it in File Explorer, then open the Share tab on the ribbon menu at the top.
-Click the Share button, and a dialog box full of options will open up, including a list of apps you can use to transfer the file to someone else.
-Select the other computer when it appears, and you can complete the transfer.
+When you’re ready to share a file, select it in File Explorer, right-click on it and choose Share.
+A dialog box will open up, including a list of apps you can use to transfer the file to someone else.
+Select the other device when it appears, and you can complete the transfer.

 While a direct device-to-device transfer protocol that works between Apple, Microsoft, and Google devices would be welcome, it doesn’t look as though something like that will appear anytime soon.
 In the meantime, the best method for you depends on which devices and platforms are involved.